aws-samples/aws-iot-twinmaker-samples/README.md

       aws iottwinmaker list-workspaces --region us-east-1
      ```
 3. [Python3](https://www.python.org/downloads/)
    - Verify your python3 path and version (3.7+).
-(This shhould be pre-installed in Cloud9.)
+(This should be pre-installed in Cloud9.)
      ```
      python3 --version
      ```